Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 • Click in a field that contains the value you want to filter records with, and then choose Data > Filter > Auto Filter.

-For example, to display the details of AdventureWorks customers who are from a particular territory, click in the TerritoryID and then click AutoFilter button..
+For example, to display the details of AdventureWorks customers who are from a particular territory, click in the TerritoryID and then choose AutoFilter button..
 Calc now only displays records from the territory that you chose.

 AdventureWorks customer records filtered by territory ID.